-A very modern medium van with disappointing flaws
+A modern medium van with high payload ratings

 - Plenty of payload

 - Claimed fuel economy

 - Likeable engines

 - Unimpressive fit and finish

 - Not much in-cab storage